crtez/ExportRunHistory/README.md

 ## Important Notes
 Note: Boons will appear as "ZeusBonusBounceTrait" or "SpeedDamageTrait" and so on.
-These may be confusing, so use the localizations file at "C:\Program Files\Epic Games\Hades\Content\Game\Text\en\CodexText.en.sjson" or the equivalent for Steam in order to translate them to their "real" names.
+These may be confusing, so use the localizations file at "C:\Program Files\Epic Games\Hades\Content\Game\Text\en\CodexText.en.sjson" (could be different if you're playing Hades in a language other than English) or the equivalent for Steam in order to translate them to their "real" names.

 For example, in the "CodexText.en.sjson" file, "ZeusBonusBounceTrait" corresponds to "Storm Lightning" and "SpeedDamageTrait" corresponds to "Rush Delivery".